datacarpentry/datacarpentry.github.io/pages/involved-instructor.md

 ### How to become an instructor

-_If you are already a Software Carpentry instructor, see information on the [FastTrack](#data-carpentry-fasttrack-instructors-application) program below._
+_If you are already a Software Carpentry instructor or experienced educator, see information on the [FastTrack](#data-carpentry-fasttrack-instructors-application) program below._

 The Software Carpentry Foundation runs the Instructor Training course for both Software and Data Carpentry.